pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 ```

-We currently support a limited set of OpenTelemetry signal types: metric.Gauge, metric.Summary and trace.Span.
+We currently support a limited set of OpenTelemetry signal types: `metric.Gauge`, `metric.Summary` and `trace.Span`.
 We also support a subset of the available fields for each instrument.
 You can see the full set of features [in our api documentation.](/reference/pxl/otel-export) If you want support for other fields, please [open an issue](https://github.com/pixie-io/pixie).